Isakki

-Isakki (Tamil: இசக்கி, Sanskrit: इसक्कि), also called Isakki Amman, is a folk Hindu goddess.
+Isakki (Tamil: இசக்கி), also called Isakki Amman, Esakki, Esakki Amman is a folk Hindu goddess.
 The term Isakki derived from the Sanskrit yakshi, through the Prakrit yakki.
-Her veneration remains popular among certain Hindu communities in the southern Indian districts of Tamil Nadu, specifically the Kanyakumari, Tirunelveli, and Salem districts.
+Her veneration remains popular among certain Hindu communities in the southern Indian districts of Tamil Nadu, specifically the Arulmigu Isakki Amman Temple in Kulasekaranputhoor Kanyakumari, Tirunelveli, and Salem districts.
 She is generally considered to be one of the 'village deities' (kaval deivam).
 Village deities like her are believed to act as guardian spirits.

 Iconography

 Isakki is usually portrayed as a young woman wearing a red dress.
 She is usually represented by holding a child in one hand and a trident in the other.
 She is also sometimes represented as standing above a man who lies on the ground.
 Isakki corresponds to the Jain Yakshini Ambika, who is always represented together with one or two children under a tree.

 Legend

 The most common legend associated with Isakki is as follows: Ambika, a housewife, was leading a peaceful family life with her husband Somasharman and their two sons.
 One day, the tarpanam ritual had to be performed for the ancestors of their family, and all the items were duly prepared.
 However, while Somasharman was away to bathe in the river, Ambika offered food to a starving sage, who begged for it.
 Somasharman became enraged that the food for the ritual offering had been served to the sage before the necessary rites and pujas, and he chased Ambika and her children away from home.
 Ambika wandered until she found a calm place to rest.
 Realising his foolishness later, Somasharman went in to search his wife and children, but fearing him, Ambika gave up her life.
 After her unfortunate death, it is believed that she took the form of a yakshini, although she still wanted to take care of her growing children.
 Later, she was able to regain her life for the benefit of her offspring.
 In doing so, Ambika became the goddess Isakki.